Dyalog/APLCourse/docs/Array-model.md

 2
 ```

+The display may look like 2 separate matrices, but the array `2 3 4⍴⎕A` is a single, 3 dimensional array.

 The dimensions of an array are also known as **axes**.
 The most major cells, the rank `k-1` cells for an array of rank `k`, lie along the *first* axis.
 The least major cells are columns which lie along the *last* axis.

 In Dyalog, arrays can have up to 15 dimensions.